rpicard/explore-flask/8-templates.md

 ## A quick primer on Jinja

-The Jinja documentation does a great job of explaining the syntax and all of the features.
-I'd like to quote just one part of it to make sure that you see it before going forward:
+The Jinja documentation does a great job of explaining the syntax and features of the language.
+I won't reiterate it all here, but I do want to make sure that you see this important note:

 > There are two kinds of delimiters. `{% ... %}` and `{{ ... }}`.
 The first one is used to execute statements such as for-loops or assign values, the latter prints the result of the expression to the template.